-Closing costs when buying a house or condo in Winnipeg
+Closing Costs when buying a home in Winnipeg

-Legal Expenses: The basic legal fees for purchasing a home run around $600.00 Now, many lawyers will quote something like $299 or $349, but that’s the basic fee…….there will be additional expenses on top of that, so you can expect to budget around $600.00.
+The basic real estate legal fees for purchasing a home run around $1200.00 Now, many lawyers will quote something like $399 or $449, but that's the basic fee.
+There will be additional expenses on top of that, so you can expect to budget around $1500.00.

-House Taxes: Depending on the time of year you take possession, you may have to pay the remaining taxes for that year.
+Depending on the time of year you take possession, you may have to pay the remaining taxes for that year.
 In Winnipeg, our taxes run from Jan to Dec, and are paid in June.
-What this means, in short, is that if you take possession after June, you will most likely have to pay a portion of the taxes, (assuming the current owner has paid up the taxes for the entire year).
+What this means, in short, is that if you take possession after June, you will most likely have to pay a portion of the taxes.
+This is assuming the current owner has paid up the taxes for the entire year.
 If you take possession before June, you may actually get a refund from the current owner.
-The joy this brings will be short-lived, however, as you will then be responsible for the full tax bill on June 30th…..So depending on WHEN you take possession, these taxes could form a major part of your closing costs.
+The joy this brings will be short-lived, however, as you will then be responsible for the full tax bill on June 30th…..So depending on WHEN you take possession, these taxes could form a major part of your overall expenses.

 So a $90,000 home will cost you $370.00.

 A $150,000 home or condo will cost you $970.00.

 For every $1000 above this price, you can add another $20.00 for our provincial coffers.
 (You know, to keep our roads nicely repaired and stuff like that)

 So if you're up at a $300,000 house, you'll be facing a $3720.00 bill….